WPP faces investor anger over former CEO payout

 Investors are preparing to slam advertising group WPP over its handling of the departure of former CEO Martin Sorrell, whose messy exit from the company he founded is under intense scrutiny.

-Anger has mounted following Sorrell's resignation from the global advertising firm after three decades as CEO in circumstances that remain unexplained.
+Anger has mounted following Sorrell's resignation after three decades as CEO in circumstances that remain unexplained.

 WPP (WPP) shareholders will have the chance to vote Wednesday on whether Sorrell should — as the company proposes — walk away on good terms and with share options that could be worth millions of pounds.